 All information obtained throughout your transplant journey will be kept as confidential as possible.
 However, we are required to provide certain identifiable information to members of state and federal agencies.
 Your medical information is sent securely to these agencies.
-In addition, your insurance provider may request copies of your medical records as part of authorization for testing.
+In addition, your insurance provider may request copies of your medical records as part of authorization for testing or office visits.